romantictangerine/romantictangerine/README.md

 ## BOUNDARIES
-- i dont mind anyone sitting with me or interacting, *as long as you dont make me or other umcomfortable*
+- i dont mind anyone sitting with me or interacting, *as long as you dont make me or others uncomfortable*
 - i dont mind if you take inspo from my ponies, but do mind that i will hide you if you copy mine or someone elses pony
 - crowns and/or any type of compliment is appreciated!!
 - if its going to be small talk or critism please *dont*. im fine with any type of critism about my ponies or anything if we are close enough